 - Poor self-image

 Breast reduction surgery may be performed at any age, however, many insurance companies require the patient to be 18 years old.
 Teen patients may choose to have this surgery in order to relieve social pressure as well as physical discomfort.
-If breast reduction is sought during the teen years, it is best performed once full development has been reached.

 Breast reduction is performed under general anesthesia.
 Patients are asleep and do not feel any pain.
-Heart rate and other vital signs are monitored throughout the procedure.

 - To excise excess tissue, incisions are made around the areola, the dark circle of skin that surrounds the nipple.